m-lab/ndt-e2e-ansible/README.md

 The following are examples of ways to perform tests and collect results using the test execution playbook.

-In all examples, the test results will appear on the control node in the folder specified by the `local_archive_dir` variable.
+In all examples, the test results will appear on the control machine in the folder specified by the `local_archive_dir` variable.

 ##### Run a single test iteration under all configurations